webonise/capsize/README.md

 ### 3. Configuration

 Copy `config/capsize_config.rb.sample` to `config/capsize_config.rb` and edit appropriatly.
-In this configuration file you can set the mail settings of Capsize.

 Generate a file (`config/initializers/session_store.rb`) with a random secret used to secure session data :